osmlab/osm-community-index/CONTRIBUTING.md

 ### Features

-These are `*.geojson` files found under the `features/` folder.
+These are optional `*.geojson` files found under the `features/` folder.
 Each feature file contains a single GeoJSON `Feature` for a region where a community resource is active.

 Feature files look like this: